imroc/req-website/content/en/docs/examples/integrate-with-goquery.md

       starsTotal = strings.TrimSpace(starsTotal)
       starsWeek = strings.TrimSpace(starsWeek)

-      fmt.Printf("No.%d %s\t%s stars total\t%s\n", i+1, repo, starsTotal, starsWeek)
+      buf.WriteString(fmt.Sprintf("No.%d %s\t%s stars total\t%s\n", i+1, repo, starsTotal, starsWeek))
     })
+    if buf.Len() == 0 {
+      return errors.New("failed to parse trending")
+    }
+    fmt.Println("GitHub Trending:")
+    fmt.Println(buf.String())
     return nil
   })

+  if err != nil {
+    log.Fatal(err)
   }
 ```

+* `EnableDumpEachRequest` is a convenient syntax sugar.
+It actually uses the Request middleware internally to enable dump separately for each request, temporarily store the dump content in memory, and call `Response.Dump()` to get it when needed.
-* Use the Client middleware to handle exceptions uniformly, consider abnormal responses (status codes not between 200 and 299) as errors, record the raw dump content into error, and throw it to the upper caller.
+* Use `OnAfterResponse` to add Response middleware, handle exceptions uniformly, consider abnormal responses (status codes not between 200 and 299) as errors, record the raw dump content into error, and throw it to the upper caller.
 * Although the Body will be automatically read by default, `resp.Body` will be automatically restored and can be directly passed to goquery for parsing.
 * If goquery reports an error in parsing html, it is usually due to github's own failure, or an exception to the proxy.
 At this time, the raw dump content will be printed out for troubleshooting.
+* When the trending data is not parsed, it may be that the layout of the github UI has changed, and the raw dump content is recorded in the error for troubleshooting.
 * This example only crawls one page.
 Since the middleware is used for unified exception handling for all requests, it is easy to extend the crawling of other pages, and only need to focus on business logic.

 ## Run and Result